SalahElgarhy/mahashi-zad-restaurant/README.md

-# 🍽️ Mahashi Zad Restaurant - Website
+# 🍽️ Mahashi Zad Restaurant - Frontend Website

-A complete restaurant website for Mahashi Zad - specializing in authentic Egyptian stuffed vegetables and traditional dishes.
+A complete **Frontend-only** restaurant website for Mahashi Zad - specializing in authentic Egyptian stuffed vegetables and traditional dishes.

+## ⚠️ Important Note

+This is a **Frontend demonstration project only**.
+It includes:
+- ✅ User interface and design
+- ✅ Interactive components and animations
+- ✅ Form validation and user experience
+- ❌ **No actual backend integration**
+- ❌ **No real order processing**
+- ❌ **No payment processing**

+This project was created as a learning exercise to explore Frontend development techniques.

 ## 💡 Project Story